-When three cytokinins were compared for shoot proliferation, it was evident that shoot proliferating efficiency, numbers of shoots with bigger length were better on BAP amended nutrient medium than Kn and TDZ.
-BAP was shown to be the most effective for bud breaking with increase in concentration as compared to kinetin when it was added to the medium (Sharma et al., 2012; Kavita and Kiran, 2014; Arya & Arya, 2015; Thapa et al., 2018).
+When three cytokinins were compared for shoot proliferation, it was evident that shoot proliferating efficiency, and the number of shoots with a longer length were better on the BAP-amended nutrient medium than Kn and TDZ.
+BAP was shown to be the most effective for bud breaking with an increase in concentration as compared to kinetin when it was added to the medium (Sharma et al., 2012; Kavita and Kiran, 2014; Arya & Arya, 2015; Thapa et al., 2018).